vaibhav18matere/books/README.md

 ### 19th JANUARY => WHEREVER YOU GO, THERE YOUR CHOICE IS

 - One thing will stay constant: our freedom of choice—both in the big picture and small picture.

+### 20th JANUARY => REIGNITE YOUR THOUGHTS

+- No matter what happens, no matter how disappointing our behavior has been in the past, the principles themselves remain unchanged.
+We can return and embrace them at any moment.
+What happened yesterday — what happened five minutes ago — is the past.
+We can reignite and restart whenever we like.
+...Why not do it right now?